Jun 10 2009

 A growing number companies renting office space in London list air conditioning as a “must have”.

-Unfortunately, cooling is often pretty inferior for lots of reasons, notably the simple fact that London has historically had a pretty temperate climate, so landlords have not spent the time designing as good air conditioning solutions as they would if they were in Australia of Dubai…
+Unfortunately, cooling is often pretty inferior for lots of reasons, notably the simple fact that London has historically had a pretty temperate climate, so landlords have not spent the time designing as good air conditioning solutions as they would if they were in Australia or Dubai…

 So without further ado, here are the 5 main issues air conditioning entails: